Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 catch-all

-. - Add or replace MX and TXT records in DNS settings.
+. - Add or replace MX and TXT records in the DNS settings.

 - Send a test email to